stream-protocol/stream-devices-store/streamdevices-commerce/backend/stream-devices-store/README.md

   ```
 - Create a new Medusa project
   ```
-  medusa new stream-devices-store
+  medusa new my-medusa-store
   ```
 - Run your project
   ```
-  cd stream-devices-store
+  cd my-medusa-store
   medusa develop
   ```

-Your local stream-devices-store server is now running on port **9000**.
+Your local Medusa server is now running on port **9000**.

-### Seeding your Stream Devices store
+### Seeding your Medusa store

 ---

-To seed your stream-devices-store store run the following command:
+To seed your medusa store run the following command:

 ```
 medusa seed -f ./data/seed.json